inmyth/typical-webapp/BRANCH.md

 ## Notes

-- Tapir CANNOT DO VERTX PARTIALSERVER Server can be abstracted away with Tapir while making controller portable.
+- Tapir CANNOT DO VERTX PARTIALSERVER so one endpoint must include everything including header/jwt auth.
+Server can be abstracted away with Tapir while making controller portable.
 Controller should
     - deal with routes, query or path parameters
     - process header / jwt authentication
     - not deal with parameter validation, this should go to service (plus Tapir parameter validation cannot be formatted into json)
     - return response
+- Current Tapir Vertx server
+    - has endpoint abstracted but without partial server
+    - supports CORS for (Vue SPA), pay attention to allowed headers
+    - has generic support for JSON response via jsoniter
 - Conf doesn't store credentials.
 Use IDEA's AWS Tools to store them.
     - credentials are only used in development, in production IAM role is used
     - AWS client is smart enough to look for these credentials
 - S3 IAM test
     - to test if put object permission is ok, we put a file and delete it.
     - the IAM policy needs to have delete object permission for this file only.
+- CORS
+    - need to have explicit front-end url in CorsHandler.create
+    - need to have allowHeader("Authorization"), the rest should be copied from martiplai
 ```
 {
     "Version": "2012-10-17",